danielproctor31/nix-dev-env-example/README.md

 ## Benefits

 - Reproducible dev environments without having to install dependencies on your system.
-- An alternative to use docker dev containers which can have reduced performance and impact battery life.
+- An alternative to using docker dev containers which can have reduced performance and impact battery life.

 ## Usage